wilsonliaows/docs/workbot/workbot-commands.md

 *Creating a new Command*

 #### Defining the command
-Workbot understands commands in 3-word phrases in this format:   `app` `action` `app-data`.
+Workbot understands commands in 3 parts:   `app` `action` `action-data`.

-We’ll be creating a command that tells Workbot: “**Create Github issue**”.
+We’ll be creating a command that tells Workbot to **Create a Github issue**”.
 Because Workbot has built-in Natural Language Understanding (NLU) capabilities, Workbot is flexible with how the command is phrased.
 You have the freedom to type in the commands in any sequence that's most natural to you, e.g. "create an issue in Github"
   1. `app`: This is the 1st word of the phrase; it defines which application this command relates to.
 In this case, “Github” is the application we want.
-  2. `action`: This is the 2nd word of the phrase; it defines what action to perform onto the `app data`.
+  2. `action`: This is the 2nd part of the command; it defines what action to perform onto the `action data`.
 “Create” is what we’ll go with here.
-  3. `app data`: The 3rd and last word of the phrase; it defines what sort of data to act on e.g. Opportunity, Issue, Invoice, etc. Let’s go with “issue” here.
+  3. `action data`: The 3rd part of the command; it defines what sort of data to act on e.g. Opportunity, Issue, Invoice, etc. Let’s go with “issue” here.

 #### Command input fields
 Sometimes, Workbot needs more input from the user before it can trigger the recipe and carry out its actions.
 Command input fields let you define each input, along with how they should behave in Slack.
 Click on **+ Add command input** to add command input fields.